blueag8/Photography_Website/README.md

 1. create a virtual environment.
 I acheived this via the CLI by typing "virtualenv -p python3 [name of your virtual env]"
 2. I chose to create an env.py file and ensured that is was not published to the public repository by using gitignore.
 This command was "env.py > .gitignore"
-3. activate the virtual env use "source bin/activate"
+3. To activate the virtual env use "source bin/activate"
 4. Once inside the activated virtualenv install django.
 You may need to use the command "cd .. " to ensure you are in the root directory then use the command "pip3 install django ==1.11.24".
 If using gitpod I found that if in the virtualenv the "pip3" install [command] didn't work, and using the "easy_install"[command] worked.
 5. Create new project by running command "django-admin startproject [project_name] . " (the . is used to ensure you are in the root directory).
 6. Next run the command "python3 manage.py migrate" this will initialise the application and create a default database.